-If you spend a lot of time in your workshop, you’re undoubtedly making a bit of a racket.
-While you may know how important it is to protect your eyes, you may still focus less on using the best hearing protection to safeguard your ears.
+If you spend a lot of time in a workshop, you’re undoubtedly making a bit of a racket.
+While you may know how important it is to protect your eyes, not enough focus goes toward using the best hearing protection to safeguard your ears.

 - BEST BANG FOR THE BUCK: 3M Peltor X2A Over-the-Head Ear Muffs

 - BEST BLUETOOTH: 3M WorkTunes Connect Hearing Protector with Bluetooth

 - BEST EARPLUGS: SureFire EP4 Sonic Defenders Plus filtered Earplugs

 - BEST SEMI-INSERT EARPLUGS: Howard Leight by Honeywell Quiet Band Foam Earplugs

 - MOST COMFORTABLE: Mack’s Ultra Soft Foam Earplugs

 - BEST FOAM EARPLUGS: Ear Buddy Soft Foam Earplugs

 - BEST FOR HARDHATS: 3M PELTOR Optime Dielectric Earmuffs

 When it comes to protecting your hearing, there are a lot of products on the market in many different styles.
 Some of these options are more comfortable than others, while some have features, like reusability, that might appeal to eco-conscious shoppers.
 The following are some of the most common types of hearing protection.